View our copyright information.

 |These cookies show heatmaps of where users interact with a page.
 This helps us to make improvements to the site and user journey.|

-This information is stored securely on our database until such time as a user chooses to unsubscribe from receiving news stories.
-Users who no longer wish to receive our newsletters and other updates may opt-out of receiving these communications by clicking the "unsubscribe" option on any email communication received.
+This information is stored securely on our database until such time as a user chooses to unsubscribe from receiving news and food alerts.
+Users who no longer wish to receive our newsletters and other updates may opt-out of receiving these communications by clicking the "unsubscribe" option on any email communication received or replying to any text message with 'STOP'.
 Alternatively, the user may contact us to opt-out by contacting:

 Telephone: 01224 285100